 Even though this doesn't make the cancer go away, it does disallow fear to have so much power.

-We’ve been intentional about repeating the process, one time isn’t enough when dealing with emotions, kids and cancer.
+We've been intentional about repeating the process, one time isn't enough when dealing with emotions, kids and cancer.
 But building a regular "check in" with your kiddo to understand how he/she feels if you're facing cancer can be very helpful.

 #5 - Tap into professional counseling support